itnatepena/azure-vm-network-project/README.md

 ## Conclusion

 This project creates an isolated environment for testing and educational purposes.
-Virtual machines within virtual machines are not a common practice but can be useful for creating controlled test environments for various purposes.
-I wanted to emphasize that disabling a firewall can be considered bad practice, and rather we should be allowing specific traffic through using the Azure Portal.
+Virtual machines within virtual machines are not a common practice but can be useful for creating controlled test environments for various purposes mostly relating to security.
+I wanted to emphasize that disabling a firewall can and often is considered bad practice, and rather we should be allowing specific traffic through using the Azure Portal.
 This project also provides a visual representation of how VMs and cloud services work together to create new environments and demonstrates their ability to interact with each other.

 ![image](https://github.com/itnatepena/azure-network-protocols/assets/147539410/fff184d8-b68d-497b-9818-70ab02f0391b)